chgodard/hesperos/README.md

 - *show selected*: if selected only the selected label will be display on the layer, if not selected all labels are displayed

-*Remark: An second option for filling has been added*
+>*Remark*: a second option for filling has been added
-1. *Drawn the egde of a closed shape with the paint bruch mode*
+>1.
+Drawn the egde of a closed shape with the paint bruch mode
-2. *Double click to activate the fill bucket*
+>2.
+Double click to activate the fill bucket
-3. *Click inside the closed area to fill it*
+>3.
+Click inside the closed area to fill it
-4. *Double click on the filled area to deactivate the fill bucket and reactivate the paint brush mode*
+>4.
+Double click on the filled area to deactivate the fill bucket and reactivate the paint brush mode`

 ## Annotate your image *(use panel 2)*